LUGGGI/MiniFactory-PLC_Code/mqtt_messages.md

 {"status": "Program stopped"}
 	# Factory program stopped
 {'ERROR': "Error in line Line1w: ...."}
-	# Fatel error that can't be recoverd from, should never happen
+	# Fatal error that can't be recovered from, should never happen
 ```